The Digger

 “Pfizer’s pivotal covid vaccine trial was funded by the company and designed, run, analysed, and authored by Pfizer employees.
 The company and the contract research organisations that carried out the trial hold all the data.
 And Pfizer has indicated that it will not begin entertaining requests for trial data until May 2025”

 Why wasn’t the data made public immediately?
 Describing the regulatory process, Pfizer CEO Albert Bourla said “Thirty of our people couldn’t sleep for five days… then the FDA would start.
 Then thirty FDA people would not sleep for five days.”
 He was triumphantly describing the process with Klaus Schwabb at the World Economic Forum in May of this year [22:28s].
-It normally takes 10 years to develop and regulate a vaccine, but in 2019, the whole process was done in 10 months.
+It normally takes 10 years to develop and regulate a vaccine, but starting at the tail end of 2019, the whole process was done in 10 months.
 It’s worth noting, that had Pfizer wanted to slip an ineffective product past regulators, this might be a good way to do it.
 An exhausting back and forth of complicated and important trial data, all done in an impossibly short period, when everyone is desperate for a solution.
 What could possibly go wrong?

 Whatever breakneck process was taking place at the FDA, things were even quicker at the UK regulator, because they approved the vaccine even sooner.
 They got it out of the door ten days earlier, in what looked like a political competition over who could approve the vaccine soonest.
 At the tail end of his administration, ruffled Trump officials demanded meetings with the regulator ‘to discuss timelines’ over the vaccine’s approval.